akmallfhn/sevenpreneur/src/trpc/routers/README.md

 | `update.discount` |         ✅          |       ❌       |         ❌          |         ❌         |          ❌          |
 | `delete.discount` |         ✅          |       ❌       |         ❌          |         ❌         |          ❌          |

+**Scopes:** Only Administrators have access to all discounts' data.

 ## Transactions 💰

 | Procedure Name           | Administrator (`0`) | Educator (`1`) | Class Manager (`2`) | General User (`3`) | Public/Not Logged-In |